sammo99/Road-Warrior/README.md

 VPNs support IPv4 only.

-Tested on PIA/NordVPN vpn provider so far.
+Tested on PIA/NordVPN VPN provider so far.

 No Luci/Gui support.